merdandt/CityPulse/README.md

 ## Introduction

-**CityPulseAI** is an interactive Streamlit application designed to assist government officials and stakeholders in monitoring and analyzing public concerns expressed on social media.
-By leveraging OpenAI's GPT model, the app identifies key issues within selected sectors and provides suggested solutions, acting as the chief executive of the corresponding department.
+**CityPulseAI** is an interactive Streamlit application designed to assist government officials and stakeholders in monitoring and analyzing public concerns expressed on social media space.
+The app identifies key issues within selected sectors and provides suggested solutions, acting as the chief executive of the corresponding department.

 ---